nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Ability to affect the direction of the project

+* The ability to discover when important decisions are being made by the project.
-* A seat at the table when big decisions are being made
+* A seat at the table when important decisions are being made.
 * Ability to advocate for work (bug fixes and features) that unblocks customers
 * A level playing field so that they can contribute on an equal basis with other people and/or organizations